xerc/mac-install-guide/faq/do-not-use-mac-system-ruby/index.md

 You don't have write permissions for the /Library/Ruby/Gems/2.6.0 directory
 ```

-### System security issues
+### Don't violate system security

+Unix-based systems are powerful, so there's a workaround.
 You can install gems as a superuser to override the permissions restriction.
 But don't do this!

 ```bash
 $ sudo gem install rails
 ```

-A gem might contain malicious code that tampers with your computer.
-Any time you have to run `sudo`, you should ask yourself why.
+Any time you are about to run `sudo`, you should stop and ask if you're about to shoot yourself in the foot.

 In this case, you need `sudo` because you're altering system files that are managed by the OS.
+Don't do it!
+You may leave the system in a broken or compromised state.
+Even worse, a gem might contain malicious code that tampers with your computer.

 ### Gem management

 Even if you are willing to take a risk with your system security, you'll end up with a folder of (sometimes incompatible) gems that can be confusing to manage.
 Imagine if you've got projects that use different versions of a gem (maybe there was a new gem release between your projects).
 Or maybe two different gems in your project rely on different versions of a dependent gem?
 Which gem version is installed in your system gems folder?
 Which does your project need to use?

+Experienced developers use [Bundler](https://bundler.io/) to install gems and manage their dependencies.

-The Ruby [Bundler](https://bundler.io/) tool is essential to managing gems, both for installing gems and their dependencies, and for enforcing which gem version is used on a particular project.
+Bundler installs gems and their dependencies.
+It also manages which gem version is used on a particular project.
 The Gemfile in a project directory keeps track of the gems used in any project.
 You can work around the systems permission problem by [installing Bundler](https://bundler.io/doc/troubleshooting.html) with a command that uses your home directory for gems.
-It's easier to install Ruby with Homebrew or use a version manager and use the Bundler that comes installed, which will use your home directory for gems.
+But it's easier to install Ruby with Homebrew or use a version manager and use the Bundler that comes installed, which will correctly set up your local development environment.

 Bundler will keep versions of gems for different Ruby versions in separate folders.
 Bundler will then install multiple versions of gems and use a project Gemfile to load the gems that are needed.
 Bundler sandboxes each project so that its gem dependencies don't conflict with other projects.

-### An old Ruby
+### The Mac's old Ruby

-You should start projects with the newest version of Ruby.
-And you should try to update older projects to the newest Ruby, if you can (a version manager helps if you can't update all projects at once).

-At this time, the macOS system Ruby is an old 2.6.3 version and Ruby 3.0 is the newest Ruby.
-You shouldn't replace the system Ruby, which is another reason you should install Ruby with Homebrew or use a version manager.
+When you start a project, use the newest Ruby release (it's 3.0 at the time this was written).

+The system Ruby in macOS Catalina or Big Sur is Ruby 2.6.3, which is old.
+If you're just starting with Ruby, install with Homebrew and work on a project with Ruby 3.0.
+When you start building another project, it may be time to install a version manager so you can juggle projects with different Ruby versions.

 ## Leave the system Ruby in place